Heirloom-Inheritance-Protocol/ramen-protocol/README.md

 ## Solution

 - Record _who (wallet)_ passed knowledge to _whom (wallet)_ on-chain, preserving lineage and provenance.
-- Encrypt content **client-side** so the knowledge itself remains private.
+- using ZK & client-side Encryption* so the knowledge itself remains private.
-- Store encrypted data on IPFS; only its hash (CID) is referenced on-chain.
+- Store encrypted data on IPFS/Arkiv; only its hash (CID) is referenced on-chain.
-- Only the designated successor's wallet can derive the correct key to decrypt the content.
+- Only the qualified/designated successor's wallet can derive the correct key to decrypt the content.
-- This enables preservation of private cultural assets without forcing public disclosure.
+- This enables preservation of private knowledge without forcing public disclosure.
+- make the inheritance & lineage & visible so that the revenue from the knowledge is fairly distributed according to each dependency

 ## Target Users